 1. Microbial Contaminant Testing.
-Each Harvest Batch of Retail Marijuana and Production Batch of Water- or Food-Based Retail Marijuana Concentrate and Retail Marijuana Product must be tested for microbial contamination by a Retail Marijuana Testing Facility.
-The microbial contamination test must include, but need not be limited to, testing to determine the presence of and amounts present of Salmonella sp., Escherichia coli., and total yeast and mold.
+Each Harvest Batch of Retail Marijuana and Production Batch of Water- or Food-Based Retail Marijuana Concentrate and

+Retail Marijuana Product must be tested for microbial contamination by a Retail Marijuana Testing Facility.
+The microbial contamination test must include, but need not be limited to, testing to determine the presence of and amounts present of Salmonella sp., Escherichia coli., and total yeast and mold Aspergillus.

-- Mold and Mildew Contaminant Testing.
-Each Harvest Batch of Retail Marijuana and Production Batch of Retail Marijuana Concentrate and Retail Marijuana Product must be visually inspected, in addition to other required mold testing, by a Retail Marijuana Testing Facility for toxic amounts of mold and mildew contamination. - 3.
-Filth Contaminant Testing.
-Each Harvest Batch of Retail Marijuana must be visually inspected by a Retail Marijuana Testing Facility for toxic amounts of filth. - 4.
+- 2. Mold and Mildew Contaminant Testing.
+Each Harvest Batch of Retail Marijuana and Production Batch of Retail Marijuana Concentrate and Retail Marijuana Product must be visually inspected, in addition to other required mold testing, by a Retail Marijuana Testing Facility for toxic amounts of mold and mildew contamination-by a Retail Marijuana Testing Facility. - Filth Contaminant Testing.
+Each Harvest Batch of Retail Marijuana-produced by a Retail Marijuana Cultivation Facility must be visually inspected by a Retail Marijuana Testing Facility for toxic amounts of filth. by a Retail Marijuana Testing Facility. - 4.
 Residual Solvent Contaminant Testing.
-Each Production Batch of Solvent-Based Retail Marijuana Concentrate produced by a Retail Marijuana Products Manufacturing Facility must be tested by a Retail Marijuana Testing Facility for residual solvent contamination.
+Each Production Batch of Solvent-Based Retail Marijuana Concentrate produced by a Retail Marijuana Products Manufacturing Facility must be tested by a Retail Marijuana Testing Facility for residual solvent contamination by a Retail Marijuana Testing Facility.
 The residual solvent contamination test must include, but need not be limited to, testing to determine the presence of, and amounts present of, butane, heptanes, benzene\, toluene\, hexane\, and xylenes\. \ Note: These solvents are not approved for use.
 Testing is required for these solvents due to their possible presence in the solvents approved for use per rule R 605. - D. Additional Required Tests.
 The Division may require additional tests to be conducted on a Harvest Batch or Production Batch prior to a Retail Marijuana Cultivation Facility or a Retail Marijuana Product Manufacturing Facility wholesaling, transferring, or processing into a Retail Marijuana Concentrate or Retail Marijuana Product any Retail Marijuana, Retail Marijuana Concentrate or Retail Marijuana Product from that Harvest Batch or Production Batch.
 Additional tests may include, but need not be limited to, screening for Pesticide, harmful chemicals, adulterants or other types of microbials, molds, metals, filth or residual solvents.